 With the rise of cloud-based technologies, wearable devices will certainly someday make much of your device-recorded health metrics available to healthcare professionals.
 When combined with lab diagnostics and other medical information, your continuously monitoring wearable data becomes part of your electronic medical record.
 Ultimately, your doctor will have more information to not only keep you healthy, but to help detect medical problems as they develop.

-At the center of the wearable-data-healthcare ecosystem lies manufacturing.
+But at the center of the wearable-data-healthcare and connected device ecosystem lies manufacturing.
 Wielding the world-class engineering expertise required to optimize wearable devices for manufacturing at scale, Jabil’s diversified manufacturing services experts peer into the future of healthcare to deliver the services our customers need when they need them.
 We help connect the dots between wearables, big data and healthcare.
 Read Mulcahy's article to learn how Jabil is making a difference in smart drug delivery.